stuomas/disorient/README.md

 #### Execute unrecognized payloads

 Checking *Attempt to execute unrecognized payloads in PowerShell* will blindly try to execute any incoming payload that is not mapped to a function.
 This is dangerous, so use only if your systems are secure and you know what you are doing.
 It is better to write a script and use the *Run script* function.
-Checking Publish output will publish the standard output/error of the attempt in topic/output.
+Checking Publish output will publish the standard output/error of the attempt in `<chosen_topic>/powershell/response`.

+#### Responses

+When the function has run, a response will be published in topic `<chosen_topic>/<payload_name>/response` with a message, which in some cases is empty.
+For WebSocket, a text message with the format `<payload_name>/response/message` is sent back to the server.
+The response can be used as an acknoledgement that the command was received and executed.

 ## Screenshots